-Maple Cinnamon Oatmeal + Caramelized Oranges — the epitome of Fall in a bowl.
-This oatmeal is creamy, loaded with warm spices + maple flavor, and will surely keep you full all morning!
-The warm caramelized oranges atop gives a great sweet addition, while the nuts add a nice crunch that helps this dish burst with such goodness!
-Plus, it’s made in no time (10-15 minutes to be exact!) and it’s all vegan and gluten-free.
+Maple Cinnamon Oatmeal + Roasted Oranges -- the epitome of Fall vibes in a bowl.
+This oatmeal is ultra creamy, loaded with warm spices + maple flavor, and will surely keep you full all morning just in time for a snack in the afternoon!
+The warm caramelized/roasted oranges atop gives a great sweet addition and texture.
+Plus, it’s made in no time (30 minutes to be exact!) and it’s all vegan and gluten-free.
 Overnight option available.

-Maple Cinnamon Oatmeal + Caramelized Oranges.
-This recipe brings all of the Fall vibes and I couldn't wait to share it with you guys!
+I seriously can't get enough of this Maple Cinnamon Oatmeal + Roasted Oranges and I'm so happy to be sharing it with you all!
+This recipe brings all of the Fall vibes and I couldn't wait to get this recipe updated since I originally made it in 2020.
 If you weren’t already aware, oatmeal is a great source of a ton of nutrients such as Iron, Magnesium, Phosphorous, Folate, Zinc, and so many others.

 In addition, it is a great food for providing good amounts of fiber and other antioxidants that are important to our body’s functioning.
 What better way to kick start your day, right?

 I don’t know about you, but oranges have been such an under-utilized ingredient for me.
 Granted, I tend to use oranges in a smoothie, as juice, or something of that realm.
 However, I haven’t experimented much with this flavor UNTIL NOW.